nurettincoban/diff2ai/README.md

 - Preflight checks warn about dirty/untracked files, stash, and divergence.
 - Interactive prompts guide target selection; non‑interactive mode stays quiet.
 - No destructive actions are taken without explicit confirmation.
+- `--switch` will refuse to change branches if the working tree is dirty or has untracked files unless you pass `--yes`.
+The repository remains on `<ref>` after completion.

 ---